 The workshop was held during the annual convention of the Association for Behavior Analysis International (ABAI) and was a huge success.
 The hands-on workshop included a bit of lecture, lots of example videos, many great discussions, and plenty of time spent playing interactive table-top shaping games.

-For a full report about last year’s workshop, including photos, check out this recent article on the ORCA blog.
+For a full report about last year’s workshop, including photos, check out this recent article on the ORCA site.
 ORCA will hold their next shaping workshop in May 2013 in Minneapolis, Minnesota at ABAI’s 39th annual convention.

 In the photo at the top of the post, I’m talking to two of the participants during the workshop.